How to block unwanted emails?

 Via the Application

-1. Open an email from the person to block
+1. Open an email from the person you want to block

-2. Tap the three dots at the top right
+2. Tap the three dots in the top right corner

 3. "Move to Spam".